-Therefore, if someone is not taking proper care of the animal or abandon it, then that is likely to be an offence as they are likely to fail to meet that animal's welfare needs.
+Therefore, if someone is not taking proper care of the animal or abandons them, then that is likely to be an offence as they are likely to fail to meet that animal's welfare needs.
 It is no longer the case that an animal has to suffer for action to be able to be taken.

 To help explain what the welfare needs mean for different types of animals, the Department for Environment, Food and Rural Affairs (Defra) and the Welsh Government have produced statutory codes of practice.
-Owners of the animals listed on page 4 should follow the advice in these codes of practice and while failing to comply with such a code is not an offence in itself, it can be used as evidence in any court proceedings.
+Owners of the animals listed on page 5 should follow the advice in these codes of practice and while failing to comply with such a code is not an offence in itself, it can be used as evidence in any court proceedings.

-Code of practice England Wales Cats https://www.gov.uk/ government/publications/code- of-practice-for-the-welfare-of- cats https://gov.wales/cat-welfare- code-practice Dogs https://www.gov.uk/ government/publications/code- of-practice-for-the-welfare-of- dogs https://gov.wales/code-of- practice-for-the-welfare-of-dogs Horses https://www.gov.uk/ government/publications/code- of-practice-for-the-welfare-of- horses-ponies-donkeys-and- their-hybrids https://gov.wales/code-of- practice-for-the-welfare-of- horses Primates https://www.gov.uk/ government/publications/code- of-practice-for-the-welfare- of-privately-kept-non-human- primates N/A Rabbits https://apgaw.org/2021/06/27/good-practice-code-for-rabbit-welfare-launched/ Although this Code of Practice is non-statutory it is supported by the major welfare organisations and it is hoped it will become statutory in due course. https://gov.wales/rabbit- welfare-code-practice
+Code of practice England Wales Cats gov.uk/government/publications/ code-of-practice-for-the-welfare- of-cats gov.wales/cat-welfare- code-practice Dogs gov.uk/government/publications/ code-of-practice-for-the-welfare- of-dogs gov.wales/code-of-practice-for- the-welfare-of-dogs Horses gov.uk/government/publications/ code-of-practice-for-the-welfare- of-horses-ponies-donkeys-and- their-hybrids gov.wales/code-of-practice-for- the-welfare-of-horses gov.uk/government/publications/ code-of-practice-for-the-welfare- of-privately-kept-non-human- primates Primates From 6 April 2026 the Animal Welfare (Primate Licences) (England) Regulations 2023 will come into force in England.
+They provide much tighter conditions over who can keep a primate in a domestic setting.
+N/A apgaw.org/2021/06/27/good- practice-code-for-rabbit-welfare- launched gov.wales/rabbit-welfare- code-practice Rabbits Although this Code of practice is non-statutory it is supported by the major welfare organisations and it is hoped it will become statutory in due course.